 - DeNA's first television commercial is aired in Japan

-- The Comprehensive Insurance Center is launched on Air Link, providing one-stop insurance shopping via the web
+- Launches the Comprehensive Insurance Center website on Air Link, providing a one-stop insurance shopping destination

-- DeNA is made public on the First Section of the Tokyo Stock Exchange
+- DeNA is listed in the First Section of the Tokyo Stock Exchange

 - Mobage Town membership surpasses 10 million